antoinedery/azure-devops-ai-pr-review/README.md

 1. In ADO, go to **Project Settings → Service connections → New service connection**
 2. Choose **GitHub**, authenticate, and give it a name (e.g. `github-antoinedery`)
-3. In your pipeline file, reference it as a GitHub repo:
+3. In your pipeline file, reference it as a GitHub repo (see step 5):

 ```yaml
 resources: